 The Accomplishments of Potency

 To be a source, however, is to be the source of something (Phys.
-I.2 185a4–6), that is, to accomplish (telein) something.
-Different kinds of sources will have different relationships with what they accomplish, so we need to examine what distinguishes potency’s relationship with the sorts of accomplishment (telos) to which it is directed.
+I.2 185a4–6), that is, to complete or accomplish (telein) something.
+Different kinds of sources will have different relationships with what they accomplish, so we need to examine what distinguishes potency’s relationship with the sort of accomplishment (telos) to which it is directed.

-Potencies are distinguished by another key structure: they aim at accomplishing something.
-This feature of potencies receives the most attention in the literature: potency is normally described as being defined by its ends.40 We can understand potency in general through the complex of relationships that it has with what it accomplishes (its telos).
+Potencies are distinguished, then, by this key structure: they aim at accomplishing something.
+This feature of potencies receives the most attention in the literature: potency is normally described as being defined by its ends.40 But just as potency is not defined by the conditions of activation, it is not defined by its ends.
+Still, we can understand the structure of potency through the complex of relationships that it has with its accomplishment (its telos).

 Potency is related to its accomplishment in three ways: